East County Transects

 Why: This transect is one of two major wildlife corridors in the park under Hwy 52.

-What: Deer, coyote, bobcat, rabbit, rodent, ground squirrel, wood rat, raccoon, gray fox and roadrunner signs are found on this transect.
-Spotted skunk and jackrabbit have also been found in the past.
+What: Deer, coyote, bobcat, rabbit, rodent, ground squirrel, woodrat, raccoon, gray fox and roadrunner signs are found on this transect.
+Jackrabbit, mountain lion and spotted skunk signs have also been observed along this transect.

 Spring Canyon